break-stuff/punk_os/DOCUMENTATION_SYSTEM.md

 - **Multiple formats**: Man page, Markdown, quick start
 - **Professional polish**: Standard Linux documentation practices
 - **Easy maintenance**: Clear structure and update process
+- **Universal compatibility**: Works on any Ubuntu-based distribution

-Users can type `man punk_os` from anywhere to get comprehensive, searchable documentation about their development environment setup.
+Users can type `man punk_os` from anywhere to get comprehensive, searchable documentation about their development environment setup, regardless of which Ubuntu-based distribution they're using.